 Most automated processing systems used in cord blood banks have an excellent recovery rate of stem cells needed for engraftment.
 At Future Health Biobank, our state-of-the-art technology enables up to 99% recovery rate pre-freeze, leaving the most stem cells possible in your sample and giving your child a higher chance of successful treatment in future.

-Both in terms of laboratory use and patient care, the industry standard is for cord blood banks to perform the volume reduced method before cryopreservation.
-Most cord blood banks that hold an FDA license use this method to deplete RBCs and plasma.
+Both in terms of laboratory use and patient care, the industry standard is for cord blood banks to perform the volume-reduced method before cryopreservation.
+Most cord blood banks that hold an FDA licence use this method to deplete RBCs and plasma.